SpineEventEngine/SpineEventEngine.github.io/docs/quick-start/index.md

 of the `Client` class.

 The `post()` method sends the command to the server, returning the set with one `Subscription` to the `Printed` event.
-We store the returned set in the field, so that it can be used later for cancelling the subscription upon receiving the event.
+We store the returned set in the field to use later for cancelling the subscription.

 ### Handling the event